rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

 * *Holmes R. M.*, de Lavergne, C. and McDougall, T.J.: Tracer transport within abyssal mixing layers.
-Submitted to the **Journal of Physical Oceanography**.
+In review at the **Journal of Physical Oceanography**.

 # Theses